mmollayi/shide/README.md

 ## Features

 - Conversion between Jalali and Gregorian calendars.
-- Parsing and formating of Jalali dates and date-times.
+- Parsing and formatting of Jalali dates and date-times.
 - Time zones and daylight saving times support via IANA time zone database.
 Access to IANA time zone database files is provided by `tzdb` package.
 - `jdate` and `jdatetime` are built upon numeric vectors, just like `Date` and `POSIXct`.
-So coversion between date classes (`jdate` and `Date`) and date-time classes (`jdatetime` and `POSIXct`) comes at zero cost.
+So conversion between date classes (`jdate` and `Date`) and date-time classes (`jdatetime` and `POSIXct`) comes at zero cost.
 - Both `jdate` and `jdatetime` can be used as column in a data frame.